 Google has teamed up with Udacity to offer a nano degree in mobile app development.
 This MOOC was created by Google to demonstrate how to get a mobile app from concept to production.
 They provide the course content for free, but if you require a mentor and want the certificate, then you will need to pay Udacity $199 per month to get the Tech Entrepreneur Nano Degree.
 Although if you complete it within 12 months, you will get half your money back.

-The content is free and can be accessed without paying a fee so it may prove perfect for cash-strapped college students who may want to get into the app development market.
+The content is free and can be accessed without paying a fee, so it may prove perfect for cash-strapped college students who may want to get into the app development market.

 Mobile Apps are the future of the internet.
 If you watch social media stats, you will see that every new publication the growth of mobile is out stepping desktop computing.
 So whether you are trying to reap the advantages of social media or incorporate digital literacy in your educational offerings, then you will likely need to deliver this content through mobile apps.
+This is a type of microlearning which many people are finding very useful when providing technical content.

 The Tech Entrepreneur Nano Degree consists of 5 courses: